 This year, I invite you to join me in exploring fresh, creative Lent ideas that can elevate our Lenten journey.
-Let’s make it more than just a repeat of last year’s traditional sacrifices.

-Let’s discover new habits, engage more profoundly in spiritual practices, and find ways to strengthen our connection with the Holy Spirit.
-Together, we can embark on a path that prepares us for Easter Sunday and enriches our daily lives, making this season a truly transformative time.
+Together, we can start something that prepares us for life after Easter Sunday.
+One that enriches our daily lives, making this season a truly transformative time.

 Creative Lent Ideas